Prac-Sols/NLP/exp3.md

 1. **Aim:** Apply Lemmatization and Stemming using the Lancaster Stemmer.

 2. **Requirements:**
+    * Computer system with an intel core i3/i5 CPU or above, and 4GB of ram or above.
     * Python 3.7 or above
     * nltk library